mdrafee03/100DaysOfCode-coding-interview-preparation/LearningJava/OOPs.md

 - Copy constructor can assign value to a final field while clone method cannot
 - Clone object returns object reference, which needs to typecast to the appropriate type

+**Constructor Chaining**: It is a process of peforming operations combining multiple constructor.
+One constructor call another, then that constructor call another.

+**Private Constructor**: Private constructor is used for two major reasons
+- Internal Constructor chaining
+- Singleton class design Pattern

+Singleton class: Only one object can be created from the class is called singleton class.
+We can't have more than one object of that class